6 places to go to avoid EES

 This also paves the way for ETIAS, which is due later in 2026.

 Unlike EES, you apply for ETIAS in advance online.
 EES enrolment happens at the border the first time you encounter it.
-ETIAS has been delayed from its original 2021 target five times — the main blocker, EES, is now in place, so there is genuine momentum behind the Q4 2026 timeline.
+ETIAS has been delayed from its original 2021 target five times — the main blocker, EES, is now fully in place, so there is genuine momentum behind the Q4 2026 timeline.

 Fraud warning: unofficial websites are already charging for "ETIAS registration" that doesn't exist yet.
 Only ever use the official EU portal at travel-europe.europa.eu/etias when applications open.